 horrible time coming off this.
 Had to taper off very slowly over several weeks

 to a month.
 That is why I will never go on prescribed meds like this again.
 But,

 after taking the GABA periodically for over 4 months now, I’m having several

 nights a week, waking up sweating, anxiety, insomnia, and am wondering it I have

 built up a tolerance to the GABA and the receptor sites, causing withdrawal

 It is difficult to say when a combination formula is taken that has GABA, passion flower, and other supplements which ingredient or combination is working or causing side effects.
 I am not familiar with Nutrasleep by Source Naturals.
-I am not impressed by GABA, alone in helping with anxiety.
 You may consider reading the information on anxiety and supplements helpful for this condition and discuss the options with your doctor.
 It is also a good idea to take occasional breaks from the regular use of supplements.